lucidworks/solrj-nested-docs/README.txt

         could run on Windows if proper classpath is set

 Just want to look?
-    Just view the files NestedDocs.java and sample-output.txt
+    Just view the files NestedDocs1.java and sample-output1.txt

 To actually run...